Koka/css-paged-media-tutorial/docs/source/discussion.rst

 particular functionality (e.g. sidenotes are only supported by Antennahouse as propriertary extension, same for footnotes within a multi-column layout within the same column).
 In addition: none of the converters implements the CSS Paged Media standard completely.
 The vendor specific extensions makes interoperability hard.
-You can not expect that converters will produce the result with identical content and styles.
+You can not expect that converters will produce the identical results with identical content and styles.

 Javascript
 ----------